June 30, 2020

 - Draft and File a Complaint: The complaint should indicate the patient’s name, the names of the parties responsible, a description of how the injury happened, the harm that was caused, and the amount of money that the patient expects in compensation.
 The patient should file the complaint at the office of the clerk of the local branch of the state court.

-Once again, we suggest that you hire a specialized Medical Malpractice lawyer to handle your case.
+Once again, we suggest that you hire a specialized Medical Malpractice lawyer in Los Angles.
 Here at Gharibian Law, we recognize that there is always an inherent risk when it comes to healthcare and we welcome your call to have a legal consultation to see if we can help you with your case.
 Contact us at 888-288-0091 or schedule a free consultation now.